| Next > |

 GOING SOLO (SOLE PROPRIETORSHIP)

 Thinking of starting your business on your own?
 The easiest way to go about it is to register a sole proprietorship.
 This is the simplest legal structure for owning your very own business and it’s also the lowest cost option.
-However, a sole proprietorship is a business entity which legally has no separate existence from its owner, meaning that the owner is personally liable for all the debts and obligations of the business.
-As a sole proprietor, you can run the business under your own name (as per identity card) or a trade name, eg, ABC Enterprise.

 FINDING A PARTNER (PARTNERSHIP)